Eye screening and tests

 - Blinking a lot

-- Problems navigating in the dark e.g. entering a tunnel or the cinema
+- Problems navigating in the dark, for example entering a tunnel or the cinema

 Even if none of the symptoms above is displayed, there could still be an underlying eye condition.
 If you are worried about your child's sight or there is a history of squint or lazy eye in the family, do not wait for the vision screening at school.
 Take your child to an ophthalmic practitioner or optometrist, who will see children of any age.